Jordforbindelse (soil connection)

 Test model for a vessel, generated from EEG data captured on location in Saana Nature Area, Kilpisjaarvi, FI.

-A test model of some EEG data, built using Grasshopper.
+A test model using my EEG data, built using Grasshopper.

-A group of 3D meshes generated from EEG data.
+A group of 3D meshes generated from my EEG data.

 Hand assembly of 3D-printed sculpture parts.

-First set of vessels generated from EEG data.
+First set of sculptures generated from EEG data.
 3D-printed in bioplastic (PLA), assembled and finished by hand.
 Various dimensions.

 With/in a Landscape in the exhibition Sarah Trahan: Art/tech artist-in-residence at Spinderihallerne, Vejle, DK.
 Image courtesy of Jonas Normann.